Have You Been Mis-Sold A Debt Management Plan

 The official regulations laid down by the Financial Conduct Authority state that debt management plan providers are not allowed to claim that they can guarantee that your lender will accept their debt management plan.
 They are also not allowed to guarantee that you will end up with no debt at the end of their plan.
 They cannot state that you will significantly lower your debt without letting you know that your lenders are in no way obliged to meet the terms that your debt management plan advertises.

-If your debt management plan provider has done any of the above things, you have been wrongly sold your plan and may be entitled to compensation.
+If your debt management plan provider has done any of the above things, you may have been wrongly sold your plan and may be entitled to compensation from you current provider.

-All advertising campaigns that any provider of debt management plans run, must be clear and honest.
+All advertising campaigns that any provider of debt management plans run, must be fair and not misleading.
 They must also display accurate information and not leave out any information that is considered to be vital.
 They must also be clear about the risks involved with entering into a debt management plan.

 What happens if I've been mis-sold a debt management plan?